dbcook/openrocket-database/README.md

 ### Organization of .orc Database Files

-Each manufacturer's file in OpenRocket.jar has a set of material definitions at the top.
+Each .orc file has a set of material definitions at the top.
 These material definitions only have scope within the current datafile.

-Conversely any given .orc presets file can *only* use materials defined in the same file.
+Conversely any given .orc presets database file can *only* use materials defined in the same file.
 This is why in OpenRocket there are duplicate material definitions (with identical names) in various built-in .orc files with densities that don't agree.
 Some of this might be intentional to capture the fact that different manufacturer's typical materials vary, but